Ransom Virus On Computer

 One typical example of ransom virus is called ‘Ded Cryptor’ which locks your computer and files until you are forced to pay a ransom.
 The payment that it demands is two Bitcoins which costs several hundred dollars.

-Most Common Forms Of Ransom Virus
+Five types of computer virus: Most Common Forms Of Ransom Virus